Speaking

 Also known as: Busting Myths About Building Your Analytics Shop.

-Whether you call it “Big Data,” “data science,” or simply, “analytics,” the field has quickly become an integral part of business.
-There is plenty of technical guidance for the hands-on practitioner, but people in leadership roles – those who are responsible for setting a company’s direction and aligning analytics to business goals – are left with scant help beyond vendor marketing materials.
+Whether you call it "Big Data," "data science," or simply, "analytics," the field has quickly become an integral part of business.
+There is plenty of technical guidance for the hands-on practitioner, but people in leadership roles -- those who are responsible for setting a company's direction and aligning analytics to business goals -- are left with scant help beyond vendor

-I delivered this talk with Brett Goldstein (@bjgol) at Strata+Hadoop World NYC 2013.
-It was based on our upcoming book, Making Analytics Work: Case by Case.
+I delivered this talk with Brett Goldstein, Chicago's first Chief Data Officer.
 We framed it as an exercise in busting myths of building analytics practice.

 History Lesson